marbl/M3/README.md

 blastn -h
 blastn -query query.fasta  -db database.fasta  -outfmt " 6 qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore qseq sseq qlen " -out blast.out -num_threads 4
 ```
+Check this [site](http://www.metagenomics.wiki/tools/blast/blastn-output-format-6) to learn more about BLAST tabulated output format headers. <br />
 ### Running outlier detection pipeline

 We need python3 environment and python packages such as scipy, networkx, python-louvain.
 We have created a virtual environment with all these installed, you just have to source it